Adobe Illustrator

 Detailed Review of Adobe Illustrator

-The screenshots below are taken using the Windows version of the program, but the Mac version looks almost exactly identical.
+Note: The screenshots below are taken using the Windows version of the program, but the Mac version looks almost exactly identical.

 The Illustrator Workspace

-Opening Illustrator gives you several options on how to proceed, but for the purposes of the screenshots here we’ll just create a new 1920×1080 document using the RGB color mode.
+Opening Illustrator gives you several options on how to proceed, but for the purposes of the screenshots here, we’ll just create a new 1920×1080 document using the RGB color mode.

-Because Illustrator can be tweaked to match your particular goal or working style, the interface comes with a number of different layout presets.
-These presets can be incredibly helpful, but it’s often best to customize things to match your unique personal working style.
-Of course, you need to get familiar with the program to know what you’ll need, so the Essentials workspace preset is a good base to work from.
-I tend to customize mine by adding in various typography and alignment tools, but that’s just a reflection of how I use the program.
+Of course, you need to get familiar with the program to know what you’ll need, so the Essentials workspace preset shown above is a good base to work from.
+I tend to customize mine by starting from Essentials Classic and adding in various typography and alignment tools, but that’s just a reflection of how I use the program.

 In general, you’ve got the Tools panel on the left, options for the tool you’re using across the top, and additional optional settings on the right.
 If you’d prefer a different layout, you can completely customize these options by dragging and dropping the various panels to wherever you’d like, or you can undock them and leave them as floating windows.